 Table 5.2: Datasets generated for each sample in the PsA cohort.
-Four types of data were generated in paired SF and PB from the same individual.
-The available datasets vary between individuals due to project constrains.
+Four types of data were generated in paired synovial fluid and peripheral blood from the same individual.
 Fast-ATAC data was generated for CD14+, mCD4+, mCD8+ and NK cells.
 RNA expression by PCR array was performed only for CD14+, mCD4+ and mCD8+ cells. scRNA-seq data was generated using 10X technology in bulk SFMCs and PBMCs.

 Immune cellular composition of blood and synovial fluid in the PsA cohort

-The immune cellular composition of three PsA samples (PsA1718, PsA1719 and PsA1607) was characterised in SF and PB using the ICS mass cytometry panel in Chapter 2.
-For both tissues, mCD4+ (between 32.1 and 55.6%) constituted the most abundant cell type followed by mCD8+ (between 16.9 and 24.9%) and CD14+ ”non-classical” monocytes (between 6.9 and 21.7%).
-Consistently with previous studies, a trend of increased percentage of mCD8+ pDCs and cDCs was observed in SF compared to PB (Ross et al. 2000; Jongbloed et al. 2006).
-This data also showed reduced percentage of SF NK cells percentage compared to PB, in line with previous studies suggesting the role of impaired non-MHC-restricted cytotoxicity in PsA (Spadaro et al. 2004).
-Similarly, a tendency towards reduced proportions of B cells in SF compared to PB reinforced the lack of contribution of
+The immune cellular composition of three PsA samples (PsA1718, PsA1719 and PsA1607) was characterised in synovial fluid and peripheral blood using the ICS mass cytometry panel (detailed in Chapter 2).
+For both tissues, mCD4+ (32.1 -55.6%) constituted the most abundant cell type followed by mCD8+ (16.9 -24.9%) and CD14+ ”non-classical” monocytes (6.9 - 21.7%).
+Consistent with previous studies, a trend of increased percentage of mCD8+ pDCs and cDCs was observed in synovial fluid compared to peripheral blood (Ross et al. 2000; Jongbloed et al. 2006).
+This data also showed reduced percentage of synovial fluid NK cells compared to peripheral blood, in line with previous studies suggesting the role of impaired non-MHC-restricted cytotoxicity in PsA (Spadaro et al. 2004).
+Similarly, a tendency towards reduced proportions of B cells in synovial fluid compared to peripheral blood reinforced the lack of contribution of

 the humoral immune response in PsA pathophysiology.
-The observed differences in cell composition between SF and PB were not statistically significant for any of the twelve analysed populations likely due to the small samples size (n=3) available for the analysis.
+The observed differences in cell composition between synovial fluid and peripheral blood were not statistically significant for any of the twelve analysed populations likely due to the small samples size (n=3) available for the analysis.
 Further increase in the sample size will probably prove statistical significance for the observed differences in immune cell composition between the two tissues reproducing the results published by other studies.